Medically Reviewed by Dany Paul Baby, MD on March 04, 2022

 It's one of the main symptoms of ADHD.
-Your child may find it hard to listen to a speaker, follow directions, finish tasks, or keep track of her stuff.
-She may daydream a lot and make careless mistakes.
-Or she may avoid activities that need concentration or seem boring to her.
+Your child may find it hard to listen to a speaker, follow directions, finish tasks, or keep track of their stuff.
+They may daydream a lot and make careless mistakes.
+Or they may avoid activities that need concentration or seem boring to them.

 Another sign of ADHD: Your kid just can't seem to sit still.
-He may run and climb on things all the time, even when indoors.
-When he's sitting down, he tends to squirm, fidget, or bounce.
-You also might notice he talks a lot and finds it hard to play quietly.
+They may run and climb on things all the time, even when indoors.
+When they are sitting down, they tend to squirm, fidget, or bounce.
+You also might notice they talk a lot and find it hard to play quietly.

-You'll notice that your kid may find it hard to wait his turn.
-He may cut in line, interrupt others, or blurt out answers before the teacher finishes a question.
+You'll notice that your kid may find it hard to wait their turn.
+They may cut in line, interrupt others, or blurt out answers before the teacher finishes a question.

 What Causes It?

 Kids with ADHD have less activity in areas of the brain that control attention.
 They may also have imbalances in brain chemicals called neurotransmitters.
 It's not clear what causes this to happen, but ADHD runs in families, so many experts believe genes play a role.